 Ticks acquire bacteria and parasites by feeding on infected small animals, and then spread disease to other mammals while taking a blood meal.
 Both adult and young (nymph) deer ticks may bite humans and cause infection.
 However, most illness is acquired from nymphs because they are smaller, less noticeable and often not removed promptly.

-Lone star ticks (Ambylomma americanum), also known as seed ticks, live primarily in the southeast and south-central regions of the United States.This species of tick is not commonly found in Vermont but can be found in southern New England.
+The lone star tick (Ambylomma americanum) lives primarily in the southeast and south-central regions of the United States.This species of tick is not commonly found in Vermont but can be found in southern New England.

-Woodchuck ticks (Ixodes cookei), also known as Groundhog or Packard ticks, can be found east of the Rocky Mountains into New England and southeast Canada.
-Woodchuck ticks feed mostly on rodents and medium-sized mammals, especially groundhogs and skunks, but will feed on a variety of animals including humans.
+The woodchuck tick (Ixodes cookei) can be found east of the Rocky Mountains into New England and southeast Canada.
+The tick mostly feeds on rodents and medium-sized mammals, especially groundhogs and skunks.
+It will feed on a variety of animals including humans.
 This tick can transmit the Powassan virus.

 Tick Photo Credit: